Darcicat/ACNH-Aesthetic-Rarity-Guide/README.md

 # ACNH-Aesthetic-Rarity-Guide
 ## Overview
-This tool helps *Animal Crossing New Horizons (ACNH)* players plan a five-star island aesthetic by cataloging item rarity, ideal gifts for villagers per their personality, and optimal conditions for catching fish and insects.
+This tool helps *Animal Crossing New Horizons (ACNH)* players plan a five-star island aesthetic by cataloging item rarity, and ideal gifts for villagers per their personality.

 ## Features
 - **Item Rarity**: Track rarity, seasonality, customization, and item sources.
 - **Villager Gift Recommendations**: Identify the best gifts for each villager based on their personality type.
-- **Fish and Insect Hunting Conditions**: Determine ideal times, weather, and locations for fishing and bug catching.

 ## Project Structure
 - **data**: Contains the raw data files.